 This is an interesting option for people to view episodes of a show, and it’s the one that I personally believe has the most chance of changing the current model.
 I haven’t seen too much in the way of numbers around episode downloads, but I’m guessing that this is one means that fans could target to help keep a show alive.
 Purchasing episodes represents a direct revenue stream for the networks, and if large numbers of fans buy episodes, that could potentially help keep a low rated show afloat.
 I also believe that pre-funding a season is a viable means to keep a show from getting cancelled (more on that at this link), but haven’t seen this proven yet.

 This is becoming more important, but more so to the cable channels than the broadcast networks.
-Since the ratings continue to decline with the ever-fracturing audience, networks are looking to these stats as another means to prove that their shows have developed an audience.
+Since the ratings continue to decline with the ever-fractured audience, networks are looking to these stats as another means to prove that their shows have developed an audience.
 But then it is hard to track this because Nielsen only releases very limited stats on social network activity and other companies that have tracked the data have been pushed out of the field by the Nielsen Goliath.
 But I do know that for shows like Stitchers on the Freeform cable channel and Scream Queens on FOX, “stickiness” on the social nets has been cited as important to their renewals.
-But it is all very nebulous at this point, and tracking well on the social nets is not necessarily a guarantee of survival.
+It is all very nebulous at this point, and tracking well on the social nets is not necessarily a guarantee of survival.
 The other problem is that there is no way for the networks to translate this into revenue at this point.
 A low-rated show like Syfy’s Haven or NBC’s Hannibal might receive a lot of attention on the social networks, but does that convince sponsors to to buy advertising time?
 It may help with some advertisers who are looking to market to select groups (the assumption is that much of the social activity is driven by the younger crowds), but I’m not certain how much of a factor it is at this point.
-Still, it’s an option for measuring audience engagement and it has helped keep some shows alive and I believe we will see this become more important of a driving force in the coming seasons.
+Still, it’s an option for measuring audience engagement and it has helped keep some shows alive or even to save shows (like The Expanse and Lucifer) and I believe we will see this become more important of a driving force in the coming seasons.
 More on that at this link.

 What is the Ratings-pocalypse?